Presenting to Council

 There are two ways in which you can make a presentation to Council at a regular council meeting; Delegations and Public Question and Answer Period.
 Read more about each option below, or read the frequently asked questions.

-Individuals are groups may request an appointment to be heard by Council.
-This is called "coming forward as a delegation."
+Individuals or groups may request an appointment to be heard by Council.
+This is called "coming forward as a public delegation."

-- Delegates must submit a request in writing to the City Manager to schedule an appointment with Council.
+- Public delegates must submit a request in writing to the City Manager to schedule an appointment with Council.

 - The request should include all the details you feel will be helpful in presenting your information to Council.

 - Include the date, your first and last name, (if representing an organization include the organizations name), and all your contact information.

 - The City Manager will review the request in consultation with any affected Departments.
 Depending on the nature of the item you would like to bring forward, City Administration may be able to handle your request and it may not need to proceed to Council.

 - If your request is granted, a representative from the City Clerk’s Office will contact you to set up your appointment at a future council meeting and provide you with more information at that time.

 Your letter can be dropped off, emailed or mailed to: